truenas/middleware/src/middlewared/middlewared/apidocs/templates/websocket/events.md

 ### Websocket Client Unsubscription

-Once the client has consumed the information required and no more updates are required, An event can be unsubscribed in this case.
+After the client has consumed the information required and no more updates are required, an event can be unsubscribed as shown here:

 Request: